pixiechain/pixie-chain-docs/intro.md

 - All users and developers can participate in the current test environment and subsequent stages of Pixie Chain for free, and there is no charging scenario.
 - All users must distinguish the test environment from the Mainnet.
 The assets generated in the test environment have no value.
 Be aware of counterfeit currency fraud.
 - Pixie Chain announces authorization, promotion and other collaborations only through the official social media platform.
 Developers and users should check carefully to avoid losses.
-- Do not misread the official website (chain.pixie.mobi), and be cautious with private key phishing.
+- Do not misread the official website (chain.pixie.xyz), and be cautious with private key phishing.